Bagepalli CDM Reforestation Programme

 After seeing the flow of carbon revenue at the end of their 25 year long struggle, many more families decided not to wait till ADATS got external funding.

 SayTrees, a Bangalore based NGO who leverage CSR funds to create urban and rural forests, came forward to contribute to the heroic effort of Coolie Sangha families.
-In June 2020, immediately after the lockdown, they supplied 46,153 high quality fruit tree saplings which were planted on 286 discrete plots.
+In June 2020, immediately after the lockdown, they supplied 47,119 high quality fruit tree saplings which were planted on 286 discrete plots.
+In June 2021 they supplied yet another 93,168 for fresh planting as well as replacement.

 Please see Strategic Plan - Farm Forestry.